Schedule-at-a-Glance

 - Tais Galvão – RESS Chief Editor, BraziI - ISPE Member

-- Vincent Lo Re – PDS Chief Editor, Pennsylvania University, USA - ISPE Member
+- Vincent Lo Re – PDS Chief Editor, Pennsylvania University, USA - FISPE Member

 Duration: 4h